phantomx999/Program-Design/HW_01_Feedback.md

 #### .gitignore set up properly

-+ Fail: Check that no files with extension ".o" exist in directory "."
++ Pass: Check that no files with extension ".o" exist in directory "."

- "point2.o" found

-+ Skip: Check that no files with extension ".out" exist in directory "."
++ Pass: Check that no files with extension ".out" exist in directory "."

-  This test was not run because of an earlier failing test.

 #### Test that code compiles and creates the exectuable

-+ Skip: Check that make compiles.
++ Pass: Check that make compiles.

-  This test was not run because of an earlier failing test.
+    Make compiles with no errors.

-+ Skip: Check that file "point2_unittest" exists.
++ Pass: Check that file "point2_unittest" exists.

-  This test was not run because of an earlier failing test.

-+ Skip: Check that a GoogleTest test passes.
++ Pass: Check that a GoogleTest test passes. passes the test: Point2Test.DistBtwnBothPositive.

-  This test was not run because of an earlier failing test.

-+ Skip: Check that a GoogleTest test passes.
++ Pass: Check that a GoogleTest test passes. passes the test: Point2Test.DistBtwnInverses.

-  This test was not run because of an earlier failing test.